Everybody loves abstract wallpapers and free stuff, right?

 I installed a new app called Spectre on my iPhone.
-It’s made by the same guys behind the Halide app, which is one of the best camera apps for smartphones.
+It’s made by the same guys behind the Halide app.
+Which is, right now, one of the best camera apps for smartphones.

-Spectre’s purpose is to help you with long exposure photography, so you won’t find it if you search for abstract wallpapers.
+But Spectre’s purpose is to help you with long-exposure photography.
+So you won’t find it if you look for something to create abstract wallpapers.

-I use it when out to shoot movement.
-For example, I used it to shoot some smooth water from waterfalls, or to display nice light trails at night.
+I mainly use it when I’m out, to capture movement.
+For example, I used it to shoot some smooth water from waterfalls or to display light trails at night.

-Spectre has a clever way to use stabilisation.
+Spectre has a clever way of using stabilisation.
 Technically you could shoot without a tripod, but I still recommend you use a small one.

-My favourite is the Manfrotto Pixi EVO 2, because I can carry it with me everywhere and can easily hold my Fujifilm as well.
-I also attached a small panoramic head to it, which I find super useful, but that’s probably just me being geeky, lol.
+My favourite is the Manfrotto Pixi EVO 2, because I can carry it everywhere and can easily hold my Fujifilm camera.
+I also attached a small panoramic head to it, which I find super useful, but that’s probably just me being geeky, haha.